November 15, 2018-January 21, 2019

 Los Angeles, CA

-LOS ANGELES, CALIF.--Pershing Square Downtown Ice sponsored by LA Parks celebrates its 18th year in 2014-2015 season.
+LOS ANGELES, CALIF.--Pershing Square Holiday Ice Rink, formerly known as Downtown Ice is sponsored by LA Parks.
 Prices are still affordable at $9!

 Downtown on Ice

 General Admission $9

 Skate Rental $4 (Figure or Hockey Skates)